“Am I the Problem?” 7 Signs Of A Toxic Person

 8. Lack of Accountability

 Refusing to accept responsibility for your deeds shows a lack of accountability.
-You can place the blame elsewhere or outright deny wrongdoing rather than taking responsibility for your actions and facing the consequences.
+You can place the blame elsewhere or outright deny wrongdoing rather than take responsibility for your actions and face the consequences.

 This conduct betrays a disregard for honesty and personal development, which destroys trust and increases resentment.